Anantnag district

-Anantnag district is an administrative district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+Anantnag district is an administrative district of India-administered Jammu and Kashmir in the disputed Kashmir region.

 It is one of ten districts which make up the Kashmir Valley.
 The district headquarters is Anantnag city.
 As of 2011, it was the third most populous district of Jammu and Kashmir (out of 22), after Jammu and Srinagar.

-Administration

-At the time of the 2011 census, Anantnag district comprised: Anantnag, Bijbehara, Dooru, Kokernag, Pahalgam, and Shangus tehsils.
-The district consisted of seven blocks: Breng, Shangus, Achabal, Dachnipora, Qazigund, Khoveripora and Shahabad.

 Geography

 Anantnag district has a total area of 3574 sqkm.
 The district is bordered by Kargil district and Kishtwar district in the east, Doda district and Ramban district to the south and Ganderbal district to the north and Kulgam, Srinagar, Pulwama and Shopian districts to the west.